CycloneDX/guides/SBOM/en/0x03-Introduction.md

 ## High-Level SBOM Use Cases
 A complete and accurate inventory of all first-party and third-party components is essential for risk identification.
-BOMs should ideally contain all direct and transitive components and the dependency relationships between them.
+SBOMs should ideally contain all direct and transitive components and the dependency relationships between them.

 CycloneDX far exceeds the [Minimum Elements for Software Bill of Materials](https://www.ntia.gov/files/ntia/publications/sbom_minimum_elements_report.pdf) as defined by the [National Telecommunications and Information Administration (NTIA)](https://www.ntia.gov/) in response